mkawia/react_invoicer/README.md

 React invoicer
 ========================

-A demo invoicer making app made in reactjs with a nodejs backend
+A demo invoicer making app made in reactjs with a nodejs backend. demoed here https://mkawia.github.io/react_invoicer

 Libraries used
 ------------